If you’re planning a trip before the end of summer and bringing your dog along, here are some tips:

 Make sure your pet has ID:

-One of the biggest worries about taking a pet along on a trip is that he or she will escape in an unfamiliar area, which can be a nightmare.
+One of the biggest worries about taking a pet along on a trip is that he or she will escape in an unfamiliar area.
 Make sure that your dog has an ID tag on his or her collar with your phone number and address.
 Also make sure that your dog’s microchip information is up to date.

 For extra piece of mind, you can also buy a GPS tracking device for your dog’s collar, such as the one shown below, which is the FitBark GPS dog tracker.
 It’s waterproof and also monitors activity, sleep quality, distance, calorie balance, anxiety, skin conditions and overall health and behavior 24/7.
 For more information, click here.